Host and deploy ASP.NET Core

 Deployment often requires additional tasks besides copying the output from dotnet publish to a server.
 For example, extra files might be required or excluded from the publish folder.
 Visual Studio uses MSBuild for web deployment, and MSBuild can be customized to do many other tasks during deployment.
 For more information, see Publish profiles in Visual Studio and the Using MSBuild and Team Foundation Build book.

 By using the Publish Web feature or built-in Git support, apps can be deployed directly from Visual Studio to the Azure App Service.
-Visual Studio Team Services supports continuous deployment to Azure App Service.
+Azure DevOps Services supports continuous deployment to Azure App Service.

 Publishing to Azure